 Of course, the cheap price comes with fewer features, so don’t expect to restring a large number of racquets in a short time frame with this one.
 If you only need to string your racquet occasionally, though, the Klippermate Tennis Racquet Stringing Machine will do the job.

-This versatile unit can string tennis, squash, and racquetball racquets.
+This versatile stringing machine can string tennis, squash, and racquetball racquets.
 For an extra cost, you can also add the ability to string badminton racquets.

 The Klippermate website is easy to use and answers a variety of tennis stringing questions.
 The machine also comes with a detailed set of instructions, simplifying the process for newbies.